JAIIIEZ/lottery-system/README.md

 ## 7 - Coulda/Woulda/Shoulda

-- I would have implement integration tests.
+- [ ] I would have implemented integration tests.
-- I could load data from the xml file using the dbunit library while writing unit tests. (https://springtestdbunit.github.io/spring-test-dbunit/index.html)
+- [ ] I could have loaded data from the xml file using the [dbunit](https://springtestdbunit.github.io/spring-test-dbunit/index.html) library while writing unit tests.
-- I would have complete front-end part.
+- [ ] I would have completed front-end part.
-- I could have extend queries usign DateUtils.
+- [ ] I could have extended queries usign DateUtils.
-- I could have implement submit ticket endpoint without username parameter, I could have get active user automatically.
+- [ ] I could have implemented submit ticket endpoint without username parameter, I could have get active user automatically.
+- [x] I would have dockerized the project.